 Promotional items or freebies tend to be cheap and made from unsustainable materials.
 Cheap plastic pens, for instance, contain toxic ink and pollute the environment.
 Rather than accumulating these pens, invest in refillable fountain pens or eco-friendly stationery brands.

 Transportation is another area that causes pollution and affects the environment.
 Instead of always using a car, consider if public transportation can get you to your destination.
-For short distances, you can also hop on a bicycle which serves as a form of exercise.
+You can also hop on a bicycle for short distances, which serves as a form of exercise.

-When embarking on a new journey, it’s always important to connect with other like-minded people.
+When embarking on a new journey, connecting with other like-minded people is always important.
 Connect with others, collaborate, and educate on the importance of a zero-waste lifestyle.
-This not only inspires action in others but also drives you to hold yourself accountable.
+This inspires action in others and drives you to hold yourself accountable.
 Also, don't just tell; show people as well and lead by example.
 Your actions will inspire others around you to make these changes.

 A zero-waste kit is essential for anyone on a zero-waste journey.
 This go-kit contains the necessary items you need, especially when out, to prevent generating waste.
 It keeps you prepared.
-It includes items like a reusable cup and bottle, straw, utensils, eco lunch box, shopping bag, and handkerchiefs.
-Some zero waste stores sell starter kits containing necessary items to support your journey.
+It includes reusable cups and bottles, straws, utensils, eco lunch boxes, shopping bags, and handkerchiefs.
+Some zero-waste stores sell zero-waste starter kits containing necessary items to support your journey.

 It reduces waste and pollution: Many disposable things end up as trash.
-These things cause a build-up of waste that is usually destined to end up in landfills, causing pollution.
+These things cause a build-up of waste, usually destined to end up in landfills, causing pollution.
 If these piles of waste are burnt, it leads to air pollution as well.

 It protects wildlife and the planet: Several waste products end up in oceans, landfills, and even on the streets.
 These negatively impact animals both on land and in water.
 It also leads to environmental pollution, which is harmful to human health.
 A zero-waste lifestyle embraces sustainable materials.

-It eliminates unnecessary items in your home and life: A zero waste lifestyle helps you eliminate clutter in your life.
+It eliminates unnecessary items in your home and life: A zero-waste lifestyle helps you eliminate clutter in your life.
 This lifestyle makes you intentional about everything you own.
-Through refusing, reducing, reusing, recycling, and rotting, you’re assured you only own what you need.
+You're assured you only own what you need by refusing, reducing, reusing, recycling, and rotting.

-It focuses on quality and long-lasting items: A zero waste lifestyle also means focusing on quality over quantity.
-This allows you to own things that are sustainable, durable, and high-quality.
+It focuses on quality and long-lasting items: A zero-waste lifestyle also means focusing on quality over quantity.
+This allows you to own sustainable, durable, and high-quality things.